 Food safety is an essential element of food security, especially in the UAE, which depends on imports for meeting a large part of its food needs.
 The UAE took the following measures to ensure food safety.

-In January 2016, H. H. Sheikh Khalifa bin Zayed Al Nahyan, President of the UAE approved the Federal Law No. 10 of 2015 on Food Safety.
+In January 2016, the late H. H. Sheikh Khalifa bin Zayed Al Nahyan approved the Federal Law No. 10 of 2015 on Food Safety (PDF, 250 KB).
 The law imposes standards and regulations for maintaining the safety and quality of food and ensuring the protection of public health and consumers.
 The law imposes strict penalties on those found to be endangering food safety across the UAE.
 Some aspects of the food law are:

 The law authorises Ministry of Economy to impose fines of up to AED 100,000 for other offences, provided that these offences are regulated by the Cabinet.
 Through its National Food Safety Committee, the Ministry of Climate Change & Environment works with its partners on implementing the law on safety of food and its executive regulations, which includes strict controls and standards to ensure food safety throughout the food chain.

 A per the Ministerial Decree No. 239 of 2018 on National Food Accreditation and Registration System (250 KB, PDF in Arabic), food whether imported or locally produced or modified on its food label or ingredients or composition must be registered in the electronic system (ZAD), which is an integrated smart platform for food products data, before being handled in the UAE’s markets.

 The National Rapid Alert System for Food was launched in 2017 to ensure proper implementation of response measures when serious food risks are detected.
 The system identifies the mechanisms of managing food risk alerts as well as banning and lifting of bans on adulterated and misbranded food.